-Professional development offerings will reflect teacher needs and survey results.
-In 2015-2016, we focused on integrating academics and technology in a 1:1 environment,

-- balanced literacy, math common assessments, creating a writing common language, and implementing new state standards. - We will continue with 100% of the staff highly qualified in the appropriate certification areas.
+- Professional development offerings will reflect teacher needs and survey results.
+In 2016-2017, we focused on integrating academics and technology in a 1:1 environment, balanced literacy, math common assessments, creating a common language in ELA. - We will continue with 100% of the staff highly qualified in the appropriate certification areas. - A major focus is to recruit and retain highly qualified teachers.